CSR Procurement

 In all procurement activities within the framework of our business operations, we undertake responsible procurement and management of raw materials and other resources.
 Our Basic Procurement Policy requires the general manager of each business division to put in place and take charge of an appropriate system to manage procurement, including that of mineral raw materials, with the cooperation of business partners.

-Additionally, as part of sustainable raw material procurement that takes due account of the environment and human rights, we have acquired RSPO supply chain certification.
+Additionally, as part of sustainable raw material procurement that takes due account of the environment and human rights, we have acquired a Roundtable on Sustainable Palm Oil (RSPO) supply chain certification for a portion of our palm oil procurement.

 Green Procurement Based on Basic Procurement Policy